lilach/react-native-push-with-gcm/README.md

 ## Usage

+#### Setup (Required for iOS only)

-First you need to configure and connect to GCM:
+For iOS devices only, you'll need to configure and connect to GCM:

 ```javascript
 var PushWithGCM = require('react-native-push-with-gcm')